joshco/esp-walkthrough/hello_world.md

 5. Running tcpsockserver on MCU 1 and tcpsockclient on MCU 2 and sending Hello_World messages back and forth

 ### Toolchain
 I tried Vscode/platformio and the espressif vscode extension.
 They worked except for openthread examples.
 I decided to start with the espressif SDK.
 This walkthrough is pretty smooth.
 The issues I ran into were Windows WSL related.
-If you are using WSL2 and have trouble with USB/IP, contact me.
-I haven't done it on a Mac, so we'll see what happens.
+If you are using WSL2 you'll need [USB/IP](https://github.com/dorssel/usbipd-win/wiki/WSL-support).
+I haven't done it on a Mac, but it seems straightforward according to the guide I cribbed from.

 ### Hardware requirements
 2 esp32c6 microcontrollers.
 These are the type we used at the hackathon